-Have you ever been frustrated by the limitations of Excel's FIND function, and wished that you could use regular expressions (regex) in Excel?
-Or perhaps you've just been looking for a better way to filter your data table using a text column?
+Ever wished that you could use regular expressions (regex) in Excel?
+Or perhaps you've been looking for a better way to filter your tables?
 In this blog, we'll show how Schematiq can help, by bringing the power of regex to your Excel spreadsheets.

 - tbl.Filter: An Introduction to Filtering With Schematiq